openedx/openedx-events/docs/how-tos/adding-new-events.rst

 ==================================

 The mechanisms implemented by the Open edX Events library are supported and maintained by the Open edX community.
-Therefore, we've put together a guide on how to add a new event to have an effective contribution process.
+Therefore, we've put together a guide on how to add a new event the library so future contributions are effective.

 1. Propose the new event to the community